dcs-liberation/dcs_liberation/CONTRIBUTING.md

 ## Making content for Liberation

-You can create new campaigns setup : See [campaign creation wiki](https://github.com/Khopa/dcs_liberation/wiki/Custom-Campaigns).
+You can create new campaigns : See [campaign creation wiki](https://github.com/Khopa/dcs_liberation/wiki/Custom-Campaigns).
 You can also improve existing campaigns.

 You can then submit new campaigns on the "campaigns" channel on Discord, or by making a pull request if you are comfortable with git.

 ## Develop new features

-If you want to develop a new feature, we recommend you first open an issue describing the new feature and discuss it before starting development.
+If you want to develop a new feature, we recommend you first open an issue describing the new feature and discuss it with us on Discord before starting development.
 However, feel free to work on any existing issue.

 ## Pull requests